lorensen/VTKExamples/src/Python.md

 It would be appreciated if there are any Python VTK experts who could convert any of the [c++ examples](/Cxx) to Python!

+!!! info
+    [This table](/Coverage/PythonVTKClassesUsed.md) shows the VTK classes covered by the examples.

+!!! info
+    [This table](/Coverage/PythonVTKClassesNotUsed.md) shows VTK classes that do not have an example.
+Please add examples in your area of expertise!

 ## Hello World

 | Example Name | Classes Demonstrated | Description | Image |